Gahlotharsh/headlight_indicator_blinking/README.md

+# Firstly for finetune model we need to make Dataset
 1. For traning the YOLO v8n .
 2. We need to make a Dataset through the Roboflow Application by using this link: https://roboflow.com/
 3. On Roboflow if you need to create account then go to signin other wise get start.